 Pesticides that are used to kill or control the pests, also have an adverse effect on the humans, aquatic life and plants.
-These pesticides produce the different types of diseases such as cancer, endocrine disease, asthma, learning disability etc. Different types of technique are used to detect the pesticides in matrix such as GC-MS, LC-MS/MS, HPLC, ELISA etc. This review concludes that the analytical technique 'Liquid Chromatography Tandem Mass Spectrometry (LC-MS/MS)' is a best technique for the detection of pesticides in matrix (grains, fruit, vegetable, water and soil) as it is reliable, have high sensitivity, and consumes less time.
+These pesticides produce the different types of diseases such as cancer, endocrine disease, asthma, learning disability etc. Different types of technique are used to detect the pesticides in matrix such as GC-MS, LC-MS/MS, HPLC, ELISA etc. This review concludes that the analytical technique Chromatography Tandem 'Liquid Mass Spectrometry (LC-MS/MS)' is one of the best technique for the detection of pesticides in a given matrix (grains, fruit, vegetable, water and soil) as it is reliable, have high sensitivity, and consumes less time.